 Today after so many years of praying it seems easy – almost second nature, but there were times when I found it tough.
 Learning the Arabic chapters that constituted my prayers; remembering their order; fitting the five prayers into my schedule.

 This seemed too much to accomplish, even the prayer positions were tough.
 But I had embraced my new way of life and Islam was my choice!
-I knew that my Salah was one of the five pillars of my new faith.
+I knew that my prayer was one of the five pillars of my new faith.
 And I had to make efforts, I had to strive and I had to learn.

 Learning the Ropes

 I got my Mom (who had reverted a while before me) to write the prayers, in English, in my school diary.
 I barely listened to what my teachers were saying and by the end of that day I knew my prayers.
 By the end of the week I knew them well.
 I could now pray – first hurdle tackled!